kefranabg/bento-starter/README.md

 * Create a new firebase project with the [firebase console](https://console.firebase.google.com).
 * Create a cloud firestore database
 * Enable Google as a sign-in provider for authentication
-* In your firebase project home page, click `add an application` then click the web icon project.
+* In your firebase project home page, click `add an application` button then click the web icon project.
-From here you can copy the config object and replace the config variable in `/src/firebase/init.js` in vuejs-firebase-starter-kit your project
+From here you can copy the config object and replace the config variable in `/src/firebase/init.js` in vuejs-firebase-starter-kit project

 You're done !
 You can now run `npm run serve` and start your app development ! :tada: